google-research/swift-tfp/README.md

 ## How to use

-The tool is not super user-friendly at the moment, so there are a few manual steps you will have to perform.
-I'm assuming that you have a file `example.swift` that you want to analyze.
+To analyze a file `example.swift` execute `swift run ShapeChecker example.swift`.

-1. Make sure you defined `check` as told in the _Restrictions_ section.
+Don't forget to define `check` as mentioned in the _Restrictions_ section.
-2. Run `swiftc -emit-silgen -o example.silgen example.swift`
-3. Run `swift run ShapeChecker example.silgen`

 For example, if `example.swift` contains the following:
 ```swift